lucasgearhead/Study_Control_Django/README.md

 5. **Delete Student**:
    - `DELETE /api/students/<id>/`: Permits the deletion of a specific student based on their ID.
 All tasks associated with that student will be deleted or disassociated.

-(Continue the list with Subject and Task endpoints)

 ## API Documentation